NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 ### Building Geometry/3D CAD

-- Quickly draw 3D building geometry using free plug-in for SketchUp
+- Quickly draw 3D building geometry using free plugin for SketchUp
 - Building envelope, shading on windows, shading from other buildings, etc.
 - Draw detailed shapes, trace floor plans, or a combination
 - Use wizard to create standard shapes (H, L, E, Courtyard, Rectangle)